mehulagg/gitlab/doc/integration/jira/development_panel.md

   commit messages, and merge request titles.
 - See the linked branches, commits, and merge requests in Jira issues:

 Merge requests are called "pull requests" in Jira issues.

-Click the links to see your GitLab repository data.
+Select the links to see your GitLab repository data.

 ![GitLab commits details on a Jira issue](img/jira_dev_panel_jira_setup_4.png)